rohanjain1648/AI_MAGEDDON/README.md

 print("Mean Accuracy:", scores.mean())
 Logic
 Performs 10-fold cross-validation to check model consistency.

 Key Takeaways
 ✅ Feature Selection: Used ANOVA & RFE to reduce dimensionality.
 ✅ Model: Decision Tree classifier.
 ✅ Validation: Used cross-validation & confusion matrix for performance checks.

+KNN

+The KNN classifier is a simple algorithm that classifies a data point based on the class of its k-nearest neighbors.
+In other words, it identifies the k training examples in the dataset that are closest to the new data point and predicts the class of the new data point based on the most frequent class among those k neighbors.

+Hyperparameters: The hyperparameters of the KNN classifier are k (the number of neighbors to consider) and the distance metric used to calculate the distances between data points (such as Euclidean distance, Manhattan distance, or Minkowski distance).

+RANDOM FOREST:

+• Random Forest algorithm is a popular machine learning algorithm that is widely used for classification and regression tasks.

+• The Y_DoS, Y_Probe, Y_R2L, and Y_U2R variables are converted to integers using the astype(int) method, as the Random ForestClassifier algorithm requires integer labels.

+NAIVE BAYES':

+• Naive Bayes is a classification algorithm that makes predictions by calculating the probability of each class given a set of input features.

+• The main advantage of Naive Bayes is its simplicity and efficiency.

+• Four instances of the classifier are created, one for each type of attack.